-The KDE collects student-level and financial data from schools and districts across the state through enterprise data systems.
-This data is required for federal and state reporting, funding calculations, research and analysis.
-The data collected is utilized to fulfill the aforementioned requirements as well as support data-driven decision making.
+The KDE collects student and financial data from schools and districts across the state through enterprise data systems.
+This data is required for federal and state reporting, funding calculations, and research and analysis to support data-driven decision making.

 Enterprise level data systems are used by all Kentucky public schools.
 Statewide product standards are in place to help ensure consistent collection to maximize data quality and use.

 Data is used to calculate funding for public schools, provide services, evaluate effectiveness of programs, and to determine compliance with applicable laws and regulations.
 KDE establishes research priorities and uses data to gauge progress towards meeting goals.

 (FERPA) limits disclosure of personally identifiable data except under certain conditions.
 KDE limits access to identifiable data but does promote use of aggregated data for analysis and research.
 Public data is available through the Open House